BiocPy/rds2py/docs/tutorial.md

 rObj = read_rds(<path_to_file>)
 ```

 Once we have a realized structure of the RDS file, we can now start to build useful Python representations.

-We provide a few common methods to easily convert a realized R object.
+This `rObj` contains the realized structure of the RDS file as a compatible `dict` object, it contains two keys
+- `data` if atomic entities, contains the numpy view of the memory space
+- `attributes`: additional properties available for the object.

+The package provides friendly functions to easily convert some R representations to useful python representations.

 ## Step 2: Python representations